neueda/GOLang_Course_Project/README.md

 ## Unit tests:

 1. Add unit tests to all your code you have created so far.
+2. Use the [in-built](https://go.dev/doc/tutorial/add-a-test) library to create unit tests.
-2. Aim to achieve 80% code coverage.
+3. Aim to achieve 80% code coverage.
-3. Generate a code report with [Go Test Report](https://github.com/vakenbolt/go-test-report).
+4. Generate a code report with [Go Test Report](https://github.com/vakenbolt/go-test-report).

+## Swagger integration

+1. Add [Swagger documentation](https://github.com/go-swagger/go-swagger) to your Go project.
+2. Make any changes needed to document your APIs.

 ## Integration tests:

-1. Add integration tests to test your API functionality.
+1. Add [integration tests](https://go.dev/blog/integration-test-coverage) to test your API functionality.

 ### Tips
 - Have a clear understanding of what your API endpoint should do before writing your test.